 To receive consideration for and to be selected as Mansfield's valedictorian or salutatorian, a student must be enrolled for the entire sophomore and junior year at Mansfield High School.
-For the top 10% of the senior class, rank in class is calculated after completion of the 3rd quarter of senior year and is used for the sole purpose in determining valedictorian and salutatorian.
+The GPA's for the top 5% of the senior class will be recalculated after the completion of the 3rd quarter of their senior year for the sole purpose of determining valedictorian and salutatorian.